 Amy Hirsh Robinson, MBA, (www.interchange-group.com) is a leading expert on the changing workforce and the impact of generational shifts on organizations.
 She consults to Fortune 500 companies, privately held businesses and not-for-profits to prepare and retool leaders and their workforces to excel and compete in the New Economy.
 Her strategies and programs focus on onboarding new employees to ensure the retention and engagement of top talent, managing and motivating a multigenerational workforce, and building competitive talent pipelines through effective succession planning practices.
 Amy speaks and publishes widely on workforce strategies for the New Economy and has been cited and quoted in publications such as Forbes, the Los Angeles Times, and the Huffington Post.

-Content Presented by Amy Hirsh Robinson
+Content Featuring Amy Hirsh Robinson

 Companies make a big mistake when cramming hours of mind-numbing employment information into their new employee orientation.
 There's a better way forward for new hires to be educated on corporate history and culture and help them establish bonds with their peers and others in the organization.